-Small moisture gnats that live in the soil of potted plants are also foiled by mixing in some dried basil to the soil.
+Small moisture gnats that live in the soil of potted plants are also foiled by mixing some dried basil into the soil.
 The plant doesn’t kill flies, but anything that prevents them from contaminating the kitchen and food and is non-toxic is a useful product.

 In a nutshell, information on basil and flies is more in the form of folklore.
 That being said, you can try the basil method because the worst thing that can happen is you have a fresh lovely herb to use.
 The best is a pest-free kitchen.